What is HR data analytics and how can it help businesses of any size improve decisions and make better predictions for planning?

 Enhanced Employee Performance, Productivity, and Experience

-Effective analysis of company data empowers HR to have an insight into how to boost employee performance and productivity.
+Effective analysis of company data empowers your HR department to have an insight into how to boost employee engagement, performance and productivity.
 In addition, it improves their overall experience.
-HR analytics enables the company to provide employees with all the necessary resources, a conducive work environment, and any other considerations to improve the employee experience.
+Human resource analytics enables the company to provide employees with all the necessary resources, a conducive work environment, and any other considerations to improve the employee experience.

 Automated Essential Transactions and Tasks